Ilhan Omar Was Dead Right About Lobbyists for Israel

 “Anti-Semitism is real and I am grateful for Jewish allies and colleagues who are educating me on the painful history of anti-Semitic tropes,” she wrote in a statement.
 “My intention is never to offend my constituents or Jewish Americans as a whole.”

 Yet since issuing her mea culpa, the substance of Omar’s initial claims has largely been reaffirmed.
-Citing “The Lobby,” a four-part documentary in which an Al-Jazeera journalist successfully poses as a volunteer for the Israel Project, The Intercept’s Ryan Grim reminds his readers that prominent lobbyists for Israel have been caught on tape bragging about their pull in Washington.
+Citing “The Lobby,” a four-part documentary in which an Al-Jazeera journalist successfully poses as a volunteer for The Israel Project, The Intercept’s Ryan Grim reminds his readers that prominent lobbyists for Israel have been caught on tape bragging about their pull in Washington.

 “In [the film],” he writes, “leaders of the pro-Israel lobby speak openly about how they use money to influence the political process, in ways so blunt that if the comments were made by critics, they’d be charged with anti-Semitism.”

 During one of the documentary’s more explosive scenes, David Ochs, whose group HaLev serves as a recruiter of sorts for AIPAC, reveals how the lobbying group and its donors organize fundraisers while avoiding the required financial disclosures.
-Ochs also explains how the Kosher sausage (so to speak), is made on Capitol Hill.
+Ochs also explains how the Kosher sausage (so to speak) is made on Capitol Hill.
 “Congressmen and senators don’t do anything unless you pressure them,” he tells Al-Jazeera.
 “They kick the can down the road, unless you pressure them, and the only way to do that is with money.”

 In another revealing moment, Eric Gallagher, who served as a top AIPAC official from 2010-2015, acknowledges the organization’s lobbying consistently achieves its desired aims.
 “Getting $38 billion in security aid to Israel matters, which is what AIPAC just did,” he admits during a surreptitiously recorded lunch.
 “Everything AIPAC does is focused on influencing Congress.”